-Jung: Archetypes and the Collective UnconsciousOctober 17, 2012 by: Jorge Eloi
+Jung: Archetypes and the Collective UnconsciousOctober 17, 2012 By: Jorge Eloi

 Collective unconscious is a curious concept created by Jung, considered the deepest unconscious.
 An unconscious shared by all, where archetypes are contained experiences.

 The Collective Unconscious unlike the personal unconscious, is not derived from personal experience or the idiosyncrasies of each.
 Thus, every human being sharing a part of the unconscious with all the rest.
-Moreover, we can not speak of sharing since there is an owner.
+Incidentally, we can not speak of sharing since there is an owner.

 According to Jung, the collective unconscious is hereditary, it is a database that holds all the information of our human ancestors, pre-humans and even animals.
 Jung said that archetypes are contained therein.